 Spacecraft engineers at NASA's Jet Propulsion Laboratory (JPL) hope to land the Mars Curiosity rover closer to its target than originally planned, moving the “sky crane” touchdown about 4 mi. nearer the base of the mountain where scientists seek to explore layers of sedimentary rock for evidence that a wetter Mars could have supported life.
 Pete Theisinger, the Mars Science Laboratory project manager at JPL, says navigation software already uploaded to the spacecraft for the Aug.
 6 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Engineers Narrow Mars Rover's Target".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Engineers Narrow Mars Rover's Target".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.